morlandi/django-frontend-forms/example/project/templates/index/editing_a_django_model_basic.rst

 Possible optimizations
 ----------------------

-In the code above, we can detect at list three redundancies:
+In the code above, we can recognize at list three redundancies:

 - the two model forms are identical
 - the two views are similar